DatNguyen2711/Devops-Pipeline-On-Premise/observability/monitoring/otel-prometheus-grafana/README.md

 # 📈 Monitor .NET 8 Application on K8S Cluster (2 methods)

-## Using dotnet SDK integrated into .Net application
+## Method 1: using dotnet SDK integrated into .Net application

 ### 🧰 Technologies Used